Use low-priority VMs with Batch

-Low-priority VMs can solely be used in a pool and Batch will simply recover any preempted capacity when available.
-This is the cheapest way to execute jobs as only low-priority VMs are used.
+Low-priority VMs can solely be used in a pool.
+In this case, Batch recovers any preempted capacity when available.
+This configuration is the cheapest way to execute jobs, as only low-priority VMs are used.

 Low-priority VMs can be used in conjunction with a fixed baseline of dedicated VMs.
 The fixed number of dedicated VMs ensures there is always some capacity to keep a job progressing.

-There can be dynamic mix of dedicated and low-priority VMs, so that the cheaper low-priority VMs are solely used when available, but the full-priced dedicated VMs are scaled up when required, to keep a minimum amount of capacity available to keep the jobs progressing.
+There can be dynamic mix of dedicated and low-priority VMs, so that the cheaper low-priority VMs are solely used when available, but the full-priced dedicated VMs are scaled up when required.
+This configuration keeps a minimum amount of capacity available to keep the jobs progressing.